zibhub/GNDMS/0.6.x/installation-guide/index.md

   `localBaseURL` entries are correct.
 Additionally, check if `gridPath` points to the desired folder.

+* Hence GNDMS >= 0.6.2 are using SSL resp.
+Https for transport layer security, you need to activate the SSL channel of your application container, and provide it with decent credentials.
+(See [Keystore / Truststore Section](#keystore__truststore)

 * Before (re-)starting the application container (e.g. Jetty), make sure that the `$GNDMS_SHARED`
   path is accessible by the user gndms running the application container.